ShuaiGitHub/treeSearcher/README.md

       Helper method perform depth-first-search for the current tree.
     4. printTree():
       Use DFS to perform a pre-order traversal of the tree.
+    5. searchHash(<node>):
+      This is a more general method that use hashMap to search the node.
+The hash map is created when the node is inserted.

 ### treeTester.java
   it tests whether the tree is robust for empty tree.
 It also test whether the search tree can perform the search function.
 This java class implement jUnit test.